voidamblemlabs/rosana-cli/README.md

 # rosana-cli

 The **rosana-cli** tool is a command-line utility that helps you quickly set up projects using the **Rosana.js** framework.
-It automates the creation and updating of Rosana-based applications, providing an easy-to-use interface for developers.
+It automates the creation and updating of Rosana-based applications, providing an easy-to-use interface for developerosana.

 With **rosana-cli**, you can generate a new project with a recommended structure, complete with example patterns, and update an existing project.